 This certificate consists of existing M.B.A. core courses and is part of a total "stackable" degree.
-Four courses must be completed to successfully earn this certificate two of which are required and two are elective courses.
+Four courses must be completed to successfully earn this certificate three of which are required and one elective course.
 Students will engage in the management and leadership aspects of the M.B.A. degree.
+Minimum Credits Required: 12